Contributing Guide

 • New demos showcasing engine capabilities

-• Browser compatibility improvements
+• Browser platform improvements

 License Note